-Voted as the 10 most happiest cities in the world, top 10 cities with the most good looking men & women, home to extremely tall men with blonde hair and blue eyes..
+Voted as the 10 most happiest cities in the world, rated among the top 10 cities with the most good looking men & women, home to extremely tall men with blonde hair and blue eyes..
 I can almost hear those bags getting packed 🙂

 Travelling to Europe is nothing short of exciting and when you add Amsterdam into that mix, your trip just went “Sky High”.
-We travelled in the month of March, just in time for the tulip season at Kuekenhoff and the weather was just awesome bordering chilly.
+We travelled in the month of March, just in time for the tulip season at Kuekenhoff and the weather was just awesome.

 Where to stay